 Within the Nexus, D.Va is a stance-based Bruiser.
 Her trait is Mech Mode and Pilot Mode.
-She rides her mech by default, which has the additional trait Fusion Cannons, which allows her to attack in an area in front of her while moving but at reduced speed, and deal bonus damage to nearby enemies.
+She rides her mech by default, which has the additional trait Fusion Cannons, which allows her to attack in an area in front of her while moving and deal bonus damage in melee range, but reduces her speed while attacking and channeling abilities.
 On death, she pops out of her mech, gaining a new skillset and a ranged pistol, but very low health.
 Each form is only worth half of a kill.

 - In Mech Mode, her basic abilities are Boosters, which grants a short speed boost, damaging and knocking back enemies the first time they're hit; Defense Matrix, generating a field in front of her that reduces enemy damage which can be aimed in a new location by reactivating the skill, and Self Destruct, jumping out of her mech, which then explodes for massive damage after a few seconds.
 Instead of having a cooldown, Self Destruct charges up when D.Va deals or takes damage.